-Renewable subsidies are already paying for themselves
+One of the biggest criticisms against wind and solar energy has been quashed

 How do these benefits compare to the US government’s outlays?
 “The monetary value of air quality and climate benefits are about equal or more than state and federal financial support to wind and solar industries,” says Millstein.

-Between 2007 and 2015, Quartz’s own analysis* finds that the US government likely spent between $50 billion and $80 billion on renewable-specific subsidies.
+Between 2007 and 2015, Quartz’s own analysis* finds that the US government likely spent between $50 billion and $80 billion on subsidies for those two industries.
 Even on the lower end of the benefits and higher end of subsidies, just the health and climate benefits of renewable energy return about half of taxpayers’ money.
 If the US were to stop subsidies now, those benefits would continue to accrue for the lifetime of the already existing infrastructure, improving the long-term return of the investments.

 What’s more, those benefits do not account for everything.
 Creation of a new industry spurs economic growth, creates new jobs, and leads to technology development.
 There isn’t yet an estimation of what sort of money that brings in, but it’s likely to be a tidy sum.